The Enneagram: A Complete Guide to the Basics

-On to the Heart or Feeling Center:
+Heart or Feeling Center:

 Two with a One wing: The Servant.
 These Twos feel responsible for others’ welfare and war against their own needs and feelings, which they regard as selfish.
 They may be extremely self-critical and ignore their health as they work in the background to serve other and thus feel significant.

 Two with a Three wing: The Host/Hostess.
 These Twos are more good-humored and friendly, less self-critical and more ambitious and task-oriented.
 They are more direct about what they want as they focus on the quality of their relationships; they can be high-handed and arrogant at times.